Published: • 3 min read

 mcr.microsoft.com/mssql/server:2022-latest

-This shouldn’t take too long to complete, but once it’s done, you have SQL Server 2022 running on your local machine on port 1433.
+This should complete quickly, and when it’s done, you have SQL Server 2022 running on your local machine on port 1433.

 What now?

-This setup isn’t meant for production, but it’s perfect for local testing, development, and learning.
-If you’re curious to explore further, check out Docker Hub and the official Microsoft SQL Server on Linux docs.
+This setup isn’t for production, but it’s great for local testing, development, and learning.
+If you want to explore more, check out Docker Hub and the official Microsoft SQL Server on Linux documentation.

-So that’s it: SQL Server on your Mac, no VM, no problem.
-If you’ve made it this far, congrats!
-You’ve officially bypassed 2015 me and saved yourself 4GB of RAM and a little bit of your soul.
+That’s it: SQL Server on your Mac, no VM, no problem.
+If you made it this far, congratulations!
+You’ve bypassed 2015 me and saved yourself 4GB of RAM and some sanity.